 A number of fished species use subtidal seagrass in South Australia (Bryars 2003).
-No predictions of change are available for the NIGMP and little is known about the possible response of subtidal seagrass species and ecosystem changes following protection.
+Due to uncertainties around fished species' responses in these ecosystems, predictions of change are limited compared to subtidal reef species (Bailey et al. 2012b).
+As there are no fishing restrictions in the GIGMP (other than trawling which was not occurring there) no predictions of change have been made.
 Potential indicators for monitoring subtidal seagrass ecosystems include size/abundance/diversity of fish and invertebrate communities, and seagrass extent.